My Atari Console is not Working I think? Help!

 A. There are many reasons why you can not see a 2600 / product display on your TV here are a couple of things to check out:

 Be sure you are plugging the 2600 black RF cable with the Male end on it, into the female RCA jack on the Atari Mechanical TV Switch box attached to your Coax Cable or Roof Antenna Wire.
-DO NOT plug in this 2600 RF Male connector into your Cable Ready TV Composite Video (Yellow) or Audio (White or Red) (VCR type) female receptacles that might be on your TV ,VCR, DVD or Blue Ray player.
-The Atari 2600 RF male cable will also fit into this Composite Video or Audio RCA female Receptacles, but they are a different / newer type of Video / Audio Standard inputs (invented about 5 to 10 years after the 2600 consoles were 1st made) and will NOT accept the RF Signals from the Atari 2600 Systems.
+DO NOT plug in this 2600 black RF Male connector into your Cable Ready TV Composite Video (this CV Video standard was invented or started to be widely used about 10 to 15 years after the 2600 console were 1st designed and sold) Yellow or Audio (White or Red) (VCR type) female receptacles that might be on your TV ,VCR, DVD or Blue Ray player.
+TV Composite Video female connectors will NOT accept the RF Signals (a completely different newer video standard) from the Atari 2600 Systems even thou the Atari 2600 black RF cable male pin will fit the CV female RCA connectors.
 Atari 8 bit computers like the Atari 800 / 800XL / 65XE / 130XE, 1200XL do have a Composite Video and Audio 5 pin female connectors or Separate Composite Video and Audio RCA female connectors (XE Game consoles).
-The Atari 2600 / 5200 and 7800 Consoles MUST be connected to the older Twin lead (2 Screw) (very old US TVs) Antenna input (VHF) or modern Cable ready single Coax TV / Display input with a Mechanical type of TV switch boxMake sure the mechanical TV switch box slide lever is set (little black slide switch on top) for TV - Game or TV - Computer setting and not TV Antenna to TV position.
-Newer Auto Switching Game Console TV Switch boxes will also not work with the older 1st Generation Atari 2600 consoles.
-They simply do not have the newer Electronics circuits to drive the newer Auto Switching (no switch lever on the top of the swtich box)
+The Atari 2600 / 5200 and 7800 Consoles MUST be connected to the older Twin lead (2 Screw) (very old 1950 - 1965 US TVs) Antenna input (VHF) or modern Cable ready single Coax TV / Display input with a Mechanical type of TV switch boxMake sure the mechanical TV switch box slide lever is set (little black slide switch on top) for TV - Game or TV - Computer setting and not TV Antenna to TV position Newer Auto Switching Game Console TV Switch boxes will also not work with the older 1st Generation Atari 2600 consoles.
+They simply do not have the newer Electronics circuits on the Atari consoles motherboards to drive / trip the newer Auto / Electronic Switching (no switch lever on the top of the switch box)

 Try both channel 2 and 3 (which the US / NTSC Atari 2600’s Broadcast at) on your TV.
-The different channel outputs is changeable on the 2600 consoles via the small slide switch.
+The different channel outputs is changeable on the 2600 consoles via the small slide switch (early made Heavy / also some early Light 6 switch Atari 2600 consoles may not have channel a channel 2 /3 switch.
+If the 6 switch 2600 console does have a channel 2 /3 switch, the access cavity / rectangular opening is located on the 2600 bottom case under the Reset switch on the top side of the 2600 case.

 Check that the Atari 2600 Wall adapter is plugged in and that Wall Power socket Is working (some wall sockets have a wall switch that turns On / Off the power to that wall socket)